Alcohol Abuse and Alcoholism (cont.)

 - Find a local Psychiatrist in your town

 What is alcohol abuse?

-Alcohol abuse is a disease.
+Alcohol abuse, now included in the diagnosis of alcohol use disorder, is a disease.
 It is characterized by a maladaptive pattern of drinking alcohol that results in negative work, medical, legal, educational, and/or social effects on a person's life.
 The individual who abuses this substance tends to continue to use it despite such consequences.
-Effects of alcohol abuse and alcoholism on families can include increased domestic violence.
+Effects of alcohol use disorder on families can include increased domestic abuse/domestic violence.
 The effects that parental alcoholism can have on children can be significantly detrimental in other ways as well.
 For example, the sons and daughters of alcoholics seem to be at higher risk for experiencing more negative feelings, stress, and alienation as well as aggression.
-There are a multitude of negative psychological effects of alcohol dependence, including depression and antisocial behaviors.
+There are a multitude of negative psychological effects of alcohol use disorder, including depression and antisocial behaviors.

-Statistics about alcohol abuse in the Unites States include its afflicting about 10% of women and 20% of men.
+Statistics about less severe alcohol use disorder (alcohol abuse) in the Unites States include its afflicting about 10% of women and 20% of men.
 Other alcohol abuse facts and statistics include the following:

 - Symptoms tend to alternate between periods of alcohol abuse and abstinence (relapse and remission) over time.

-- The majority of individuals who abuse alcohol never go on to develop alcohol dependence.
+- The majority of individuals who abuse alcohol never go on to develop severe alcohol use disorder, formerly referred to as alcohol dependence.

 - Alcohol-use statistics by country indicate that among European countries, Mediterranean countries have the highest rate of abstinence and that wine-producing countries tend to have the highest rates of alcohol consumption.

-- In many European countries, beer tends to be the alcoholic drink of choice by teenagers, followed by distilled spirits over wine.
+- In many European countries, beer tends to be the alcoholic drink of choice by teenagers, followed by liquor over wine.

 Next: What is alcoholism?